This tutorial describes how you can use the

 IMAGE function of spreadsheets to insert images into any cell of your Google Sheets.

 To add an image to a cell, highlight the cell and click F2 to enter the formula mode.
 Next, enter the formula

 =IMAGE("URL") where URL is the public web address of that image.

 For instance, the following formula will insert a free image from Unsplash in your Google Sheet.

-Google Spreadsheets, by default, will scale the image to fit inside the area of the selected cell but you can easily change the default settings by adding another parameter to the image function.
+Google Sheets, by default, will scale the image to fit inside the area of the selected cell but you can easily change the default settings by adding more parameter to the wonderful

 With mode (second parameter) set to 2, the modified formula

 =image("URL", 2) will stretch the image to fit inside the selected cell while